Murano and Burano in a Half Day Boat Tour

 - Take Instagram-worthy pics

 Getting to Murano and Burano from Venice can be a little chaotic if you're using the public ferries and water taxis, so this small group tour makes things a lot simpler!
-You'll meet your friendly local guide in central Venice, and soon you'll be cruising to these picturesque islands on a private speedboat.
+You'll meet your friendly local guide in St. Mark's Square, and soon you'll be cruising to these picturesque islands on a private speedboat.
 First stop will be the famous glass making island of Murano, where you'll have a live glassblowing demonstration.
-Next, visit the colorful nearby island of Burano, where you'll learn about the centuries-old lacemaking crafts that are still made today.
+Next, visit the colorful nearby island of Burano, where you'll see a centuries-old lacemaking demonstration not available to the public.

 Murano and Burano Boat Tour Description